Scene activations

 The scene activation is responsible for translating a set of input variables (aggregated state) into one of the available scenes for a room.

-, a text string that always contains one of the defined scenes for that room.
-In a simple setup a room can have off
+Bedroom has a scene variable scene-bedroom, a text string that always contains one of the defined scenes for that room.
+In a simple setup a room can have off, normal, dimmed.

-.
+The logic to decide the scene, may be bright, presence-bedroom and timeperiod.
 Both bright and presence-bedroom is boolean, indicating whether there is bright daylight and whether there is someone present in the bedroom (motion and door sensors).
-The timeperiod variable is a string that can contain one of a few values indicating which part of the day.A scene activation consists of a homeyscript and a flow that triggers the homeyscript.
-I use homeyscript because it allows more advanced logic than what is available in the flow editor (which is far too limited).
+The timeperiod variable is a string that can contain one of a few values indicating which part of the day.

 The flow Scene activation bedroom, triggers when one of aggregated state variables that are involved changes.

-Example of a scene activation flow
+The scene activation flow

 Use the better logic "On of these variables changed" card, as seen in the illustration above.